Skip to main content

 • Export the variables in your shell before running the command

-Your AI assistant will call the auth tool with action: authenticate and return a URL.
+Your AI assistant will call the auth tool with action: authenticate, method: browser and return a URL.

 Verify It’s Working